yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `undo`

 Undo the last operation.
+This command is only available in normal mode.

 ### `redo`

 Redo the last operation.
+This command is only available in normal mode.

 ### `help`

 Open the help menu.
+This command is only available in normal mode.

 ### `backspace`

 Delete the character before the cursor.
+This command is only available in insert mode.

 | Options/Arguments | Description                            |
 | ----------------- | -------------------------------------- |